mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 timestamps in there, it's more like an implementation detail and shouldn't matter or be relied upon.

-Exported binary file can be put into `docs <docs>`_ dir (instead of ``samples.8Bms_16Bsen5x_tuples.bin`` example file there) to see the data via same WebUI anytime later - run ``python3 docs/run-webui-http-server.py`` and access it on http://localhost:8000 , or ``python -m http.server``, or anything else that can serve static files over http.
+Exported binary file can be dropped into `docs <docs>`_ dir (instead of ``samples.8Bms_16Bsen5x_tuples.bin`` example file there) to see the data via same WebUI anytime later (via ``python3 docs/run-webui-http-server.py`` on http://localhost:8000 or ``python3 -m http.server``), or also it can be converted to single-file html vis - see `Convert exported samples.bin into an interactive chart file`_ section below for more info on that.

 .. _comma-separated values: https://en.wikipedia.org/wiki/Comma-separated_values
 .. _MS Excel: https://en.wikipedia.org/wiki/Microsoft_Excel